Apollonius of Perga: Life

 Despite his momentous contributions to the field of mathematics, scant biographical information on Apollonius remains.
-The 6th century Greek commentator Eutocius of Ascalon, writing on Apollonius' Conics, states:
+The 6th century Greek commentator Eutocius of Ascalon, writing on Apollonius's Conics, states:

 Apollonius, the geometrician, ... came from Perga in Pamphylia in the times of Ptolemy III Euergetes, so records Herakleios the biographer of Archimedes ....

 From this passage Apollonius can be approximately dated, (Note: Estimating the date of Apollonius involves juggling the dates of individuals mentioned in Conics and by other ancient authors.
 It is not conclusively known whether Eutocius meant Apollonius was born or educated during the reign of Ptolemy III Euergetes (246–222 BC).
 Scholars of the 19th and early 20th century favored an earlier birth estimate, c.
 260 BC, which would make Apollonius a closer contemporary of Archimedes.
 Inscriptional evidence found in Pompeii date Philonides to the 2nd century BC.
-If Apollonius' life must be extended into the 2nd century, early birth dates are less likely.
+If Apollonius's life must be extended into the 2nd century, early birth dates are less likely.
 A more detailed presentation of the available evidence and its interpretation may be found in Knorr (1986).
 An example of conflicting dates can be seen in McElroy, Tucker (2005).
 "Apollonius of Perga" McElroy first estimates 262–190 BC (traditional earlier dates) but then also suggests late 3rd – early 2nd century as in this article.) but specific birth and death years stated by modern scholars are only speculative.
 Ptolemy III Euergetes ("benefactor") was third Greek dynast of Egypt in the Diadochi succession, who reigned 246–222/221 BC.
 "Times" are always recorded by ruler or officiating magistrate, so Apollonius was likely born after 246.
 The identity of Herakleios is uncertain.